 Frequently asked questions about Oskar

 It may be that your external hygrometer and Oskar are measuring different values because the devices are located in different positions (heights) in the room.
 Different humidity is measured depending on the airflow and temperature.
 A tolerance of +/- 5 % is normal depending on the type of device.
-Oskar displays optimum humidity levels if he is positioned centrally in the room so that the room air can flow towards the sensor as freely as possible.
+Oskar optimally measures the humidity levels if he is positioned centrally in the room so that the room air can flow towards the sensor as freely as possible.
 If this is not possible, we would recommend positioning Oskar on the wall with a clearance of at least 30 cm.
 Oskar should never be “hidden” in the corner of the room or behind a sofa/piece of furniture as this may negatively affect the humidity measurement as well as humidification efficiency.

 If the LEDs of the hygrostat are flashing, this indicates that the desired air humidity level has been reached and the device has switched off automatically.

 You can use the hygrostat to set the desired air humidity level.
 To do this, press on the hygrostat button.
 You can choose between the following levels: 40 % relative air humidity (1 blue lamp), 45 % (2 blue lamps), 50 % (3 blue lamps), 55 % (4 blue lamps), continous operation (5 blue lamps.
 Please note that the hygrostat needs some time to measure the current humidity in the room.